These horses not only cause nightmares, they sometimes arenight mares.

 Want to emphasize how badass a hero or villain is?
 Simple, give them a truly monstrous looking horse!

 Standard fare include wings, red eyes, horns, fangs, and split hooves (sometimes claws).
 Horses that are nothing but skeletons are also popular choices for The Undead to ride, and sometimes the horse can appear either to be Wreathed in Flames or leave burning hoofprints.
 Usually either truly untameable or ridden by villainous characters, but sometimes subverted into being tamed by The Hero.

-As these days horses are kept mostly for recreation and are often seen as something of oversized pets for little girls, the idea of scary and dangerous horses might seem a bit silly, as they lack any claws or fangs.
+As these days horses are kept mostly for recreation and are often seen as something like oversized pets for little girls, the idea of scary and dangerous horses might seem a bit silly, as they lack any claws or fangs.
 But make no mistake, an angry or panicked horse can be truly frightening and easily kill a man with its hooves.